lanl/GLUE/paper.md

 The research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory (LANL) under project number 20190005DR and used resources provided by the LANL Institutional Computing Program.
-AP and JS acknowledge the support of the U.S. Department of Energy through the LANL/LDRD Program and the Center for Non-Linear Studies for this work.
+We acknowledge the support of the U.S. Department of Energy through the LANL/LDRD Program for this work.
+AP and JS also acknowledge the Center for Non-Linear Studies at LANL.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
-This document is LA-UR-22-29746.
+Assigned LA-UR-22-29746.